-Without loss of generality, we can now assume that every facet containing $w_{1}$ but not $w_{2}$ intersects $F$ at a ridge and every facet containing $w_{2}$ but not $w_{1}$ intersects $J_{1}$ at a ridge.
+An analogous argument applies if both $F_{1}$ and $F_{2}$ intersect $J_1$ in a ridge.
+We may therefore assume that $F_1$ intersects $F$ in a ridge and $F_2$ intersects $J_1$ in a ridge.
+If there were another facet $F_1'$ containing $w_1$ but not $w_2$ that intersects $J_1$ in a ridge, then both $F_2$ and $F_1'$ would intersect $J_1$ in a ridge.
+Hence, without loss of generality, we may now assume that every facet containing $w_{1}$ but not $w_{2}$ intersects $F$ in a ridge, and every facet containing $w_{2}$ but not $w_{1}$ intersects $J_{1}$ in a ridge.

 If there were no facet containing both $w_{1}$ and $w_{2}$, then there would be precisely $d$ facets containing $w_{1}$ and the collection of these facets and $F$ would form the boundary complex of a $d$-simplex, a contradiction.